Borgward Logo

 The company logo resembles a road sign, showing the main road and direction of travel.
 It is a rhombus with a metal frame and a plate with the brand name in the center.

-A rhombus made up of four rectangles shows a game with four marks.
+A rhombus composed of four rectangles represents a game with four marks.
 Their union and separation.
 At the heart of all processes was Carl Borgward, whose name is written on the seam in the center of the figure.

 In 1925, he founded the Goliath brand, and in 1929, he bought former Bremer partners Hansa Lloyd Werken.
 As a result, the magnate controlled three factories and three brands (Goliath, Hansa, and Lloyd).
 I decided on what enterprise and what type of machine to launch.
-1938, he added a 4th stamp under his name, and Hansa closed.
-In 1948, he sold the Borgward brand, and after two years, he bought it.
+In 1938, he added a 4th stamp under his name, and Hansa closed.
+In 1948, he sold the Borgward brand, and two years later, he bought it back.
 Then, due to the decline in industry and the lack of raw materials, the concern is divided into three separate enterprises.

-Brand juggling is well conveyed in the logo due to the chess placement of colors and individual fragments that exist together and simultaneously.
+Brand juggling is well conveyed in the logo through the chess-like placement of colors and individual fragments that coexist simultaneously.

 The layout of the sign itself is associated with brand logos.
-The red and white figures are taken from Bremen’s flag, where the factories are based.
+The red and white figures are taken from Bremen’s flag, which is based on the factories.
 Their chess alternation was in the Hansa sign.
 The triangle underpinned the identity of the Lloyd brand, and the metal parts were Goliath.

 Font and Colors